 - A trip to visit one of the recipient’s favorite garden destinations

 Avoid these Gardening Gifts

-- Toolsets.
+- Garden toolsets.
 As a general rule, tools that come in sets are of low quality.
-We already have all those tools anyway.

-- Gadgets.
-Unless the recipient has clearly shown an interest in an electronic gardening device, it may not be a good idea.
+- Gardening gadgets, unless the recipient has clearly shown an interest in one

 - Anything that’s primarily made of plastic as it could be flimsy.
 We may also avoid using plastic in the garden too.

 - Make a Christmas Wreath with Foraged Greenery